Atlantic slave trade: Economics of slavery

-By far the most financially profitable West Indian colonies in 1800 belonged to the United Kingdom.
-After entering the sugar colony business late, British naval supremacy and control over key islands such as Jamaica, Trinidad, the Leeward Islands, and Barbados and the territory of British Guiana gave it an important edge over all competitors; while many British did not make gains, a handful of individuals made small fortunes.
-This advantage was reinforced when France lost its most important colony, St. Domingue (western Hispaniola, now Haiti), to a slave revolt in 1791 and supported revolts against its rival Britain, in the name of liberty after the 1793 French revolution.
+According to the economic historian Barbara L. Solow, the value of British sugar imports by 1660 was greater than that of all other colonial products combined, and by I774 sugar accounted for 20 per cent of total value of imports, far exceeding any other commodity.
+In the first half of the 18th century, the British were responsible for a third of the European consumption of sugar, all of it produced by slave labor.
+Although Britain had entered the sugar colony business late, from around 1720 its colony of Jamaica emerged as the greatest sugar-producing island in the British West Indies.
+Britain's naval supremacy and control over key islands such as Jamaica, Trinidad, the Leeward Islands, and Barbados and the territory of British Guiana gave it an important edge over all competitors; vast fortunes were made.
+This advantage was reinforced when France lost its most important colony, St Domingue (western Hispaniola, now Haiti), to a slave revolt in 1791, and then supported revolts against its rival Britain in the name of liberty after the 1793 French revolution.
 Before 1791, British sugar had to be protected to compete against cheaper French sugar.
+By 1800 the most financially profitable West Indian colonies belonged to the United Kingdom.